 - Tampons are small tubes of cotton wool that you insert into your vagina to absorb the blood before it comes out of your body.
 There’s a string at one end of the tampon, which you pull to remove it.

-Changes in your periods
+Changes in periods

-Your periods can change, they may last longer or get lighter.
+Periods can change, they may last longer or get lighter.
 This doesn’t necessarily mean there’s a problem, but it does need to be investigated. consult your gynecologist if you observe abnormal changes.
 Bleeding between periods, bleeding after having sex, or bleeding after the menopause needs to be checked by a gynecologist.
 It might be caused by an infection, abnormalities in the neck of the womb (the cervix) or, in rare cases, it could be cancer.

 You could be pregnant if you miss a period and you’ve had sex.
 Consult your gynecologist if you’ve taken a pregnancy test and the result is negative (you’re not pregnant) and you’ve missed 3 consecutive periods.
 She or he will investigate the cause and recommend any necessary treatment.